erezoren/echo_at_time/README.md

 You can either run EchoAtTimeApplication.java from any java IDE
 <p><b>OR</b></p>
 Execute <b>Maven clean package</b>.</br>
-Inthe commandline cd to where the created jar is located</br>
+In the commandline cd to where the created jar is located</br>
 execute
 <pre>java -jar target/echo_at_time-0.0.1-SNAPSHOT.jar</pre>